davidfaulkner1/spring-boot-registration-form/README.md

 # Spring Boot Registration Form Project

 This project is a simple Spring Boot web application that provides a user registration form.
 It demonstrates basic form handling, validation, and data persistence using Spring Boot, Thymeleaf, Maven, Bootstrap, MySQL.
+[Link](https://github.com/davidfaulkner1/spring-boot-registration-form/blob/main/DEVELOPMENT_PROCESS.md) to my development process for this project.

 ## Prerequisites